SDXorg/pysd/docs/development/contributing.rst

 .. note::
   In order to open a pull request,the new features and changes should be througly tested.
-  To do so, unit tests of new features or translated functions should be added, please check the Development Tools section bellow.
+  To do so, unit tests of new features or translated functions should be added, please check the Development Tools section below.
 When opening a pull request all tests are run and the coverage and pep8 style are checked.

 Development Tools
 -----------------